ehu009/2nd_mandatory/README.md

 ## Second mandatory assignment:
 # Re:activity - A reactive bike computer

 In this assignment you will make a near real-time reactive bike computer.
 The overall idea is that you will have a bike computer that is always online.
-The computer connects and streams its current position to a the **Re:activity** cloud service.
-The **Re:activity** cloud service will react to the incoming data, and enritch the stream with insights that it will feed back to the client.
+The computer connects over the mobile network (3G) and streams its current position to a the **Re:activity** cloud service.
+The **Re:activity** cloud service will react to the incoming data, and enrich the stream with insights that it will feed back to the client.

-The **Re:activity** cloud service may also produce insights from the data produced by riders cycling nearby yourself.
+The **Re:activity** cloud service also receives data from other riders, and can also produce insights based on the data produced by these other riders.

 ![WebClient](./pre/img/webclient.png)

-The `pre` folder contains an example server and test client:
+The `pre` folder contains an example server and test client.
+Please note that this code have only been tested with Python 3.5+:

 * `server.py` An example **Re:activity** server that supports multiple (test) clients using web sockets.
 * `testclient` A test client that will replay data from the gpx files in the data folder.